 To renew your medical marijuana card in Nevada, you’ll need to go through the entire process again.
 If you believe you need MMJ for a considerable period, it is worth paying for the two-year card to save yourself the hassle.

 It is also best to contact your preferred dispensary to understand their exact requirements before heading over.
-One Nevada dispensary that honors other state’s cards is The Grove.
-Of course, since marijuana is now legal recreationally in Nevada, anyone over the age of 21 can buy without an MMJ card.
+One Nevada dispensary that honors other states’ cards is The Grove.
+Of course, since marijuana is now legal recreationally in Nevada, anyone over 21 can buy it without an MMJ card.

 How Much Medical Marijuana Can I Purchase in Nevada?

-MMJ patients are allowed to purchase up to 2.5 ounces of cannabis every 14 days with a valid MMJ Card.
+MMJ patients can purchase up to 2.5 ounces of cannabis every 14 days with a valid MMJ Card.

 Can I Grow Marijuana in Nevada with an MMJ Card?

 Home cultivation is allowed in the state of Nevada with a valid MMJ card.
 However, you must NOT live within 25 miles of an operating, state-licensed dispensary.
-If you meet the requirements for home cultivation, you are allowed to grow up to 12 marijuana plants at any one time.
+An exception is made if you can prove you’re too unwell to travel to a dispensary or have no means of travel.
+If you meet the requirements for home cultivation, you can grow up to 12 marijuana plants at any one time.